-Government: None; contributes as an employer for public-sector employees who are not civil servants.
+Government: None; contributes as an employer for publicsector employees who are not civil servants.

-Old-age pension: Age 55 (age 50 if prematurely aged) or the insured has 30 years of actual coverage.
-Must have a minimum of 10 years of contributions.
+Old-age pension: Age 55 (age 50 if prematurely aged) or the insured has at least 30 years of actual coverage, including at least 10 years of contributions.
 Retirement from salaried employment is necessary.